 WC Findlay did end up serving two years in prison, but the soft treatment he received in the criminal justice system suggests there were other powerful folks involved in his illicit liquor operation.

 With the prohibition regime thoroughly discredited and the end of the war that had made the experiment palpable in BC, another vote was put to the public on the liquor question.
 Prohibition was rejected, and the law was repealed in 1921.
-This was the beginning of the government control system that’s still in place today.
+This was the beginning of the government regulated system that’s still in place today.

 Police periodically raided such places in what became a routine cat-and-mouse game.
 Dal Richards, the bandleader at the Hotel Vancouver, recalled that when he got the signal police were on their way, the band played “Roll out the Barrels” to alert patrons to place their liquor bottles on the floor so police couldn’t tell who had liquor and who didn’t.